Xenonesis/DocMagic/AUTHENTICATION_FLOW.md

 - **API Security**: Backend still validates all requests
 - **Session Management**: Proper token handling and refresh

-This new authentication system provides the perfect balance between accessibility and security, allowing users to discover DocMagic's value while protecting user data and premium features.
+This new authentication system provides the perfect balance between accessibility and security, allowing users to discover docverse's value while protecting user data and premium features.